-(a) During the financial year, Wanhoi GH Sdn.
+(d) In the previous financial year, Wanhoi GH Sdn.
 Bhd. ("WH"), an indirect associate of the Company, has increased its issued share capital from 100,000 shares to 200,000 shares.
 The entire 100,000 shares were allotted to other shareholders.
 Consequently, the Group's entity interest in WH was diluted from 20% to 10%.
 Although the Group holds less than 20% of the voting power in WH, it remained as an associate of the Group as the Group is able to exercise significant influence because the Group has representation on the board of directors of WH.

 The statutory financial year end of Wanhoi GH Sdn.
 Bhd. and its subsidiaries ("Wanhoi GH Group") is 31 December.
-The share of results in Wanhoi GH Group is based on the unaudited financial statements for the 12 months ended 31 March 2020.
+The share of results in Wanhoi GH Group in the previous financial year was based on the unaudited financial statements for the 12 months ended 31 March 2020.